dotnet/designs/compat-pack/compat-pack.md

 running on .NET Framework.

 Fabrikam decided that they are quite happy with the desktop application and want to continue to leverage WPF.
-But the decide it's best to leverage ASP.NET Core for the web API backend, as this gives them more flexibility in their choice of server operating system as well as isolated deployments using Docker.
+But they decide it's best to leverage ASP.NET Core for the web API backend, as this gives them more flexibility in their choice of server operating system as well as isolated deployments using Docker.